Incorporating ESG Compliance into management makes companies more profitable

 “Customer and supply chain pressures are now driving the message of ESG Compliance down the supply chain of organisations, requesting a reference to ESG strategies from their suppliers.
 Furthermore, investors increasingly believe that companies that perform well on ESG are less risky, better positioned for the long term, and more prepared for uncertainty.

 “Also, organisations that incorporate ESG principles into their management are often more profitable,” feels Zafar I. Anjum, our Group Chief Executive Officer.
-Zafar is one of the key speakers at the ESG Positive Impact Awards to be presented in March 2023.
-The ABAC Group is a working partner for the ESG Awards, as well.
+ABAC™ is one of the key judges at the STAR ESG Positive Impact Awards to be presented in March 2023.

 Perceived risks of bribery and corruption can harm a company